haraldmaida/lamcal/repl/README.md

                       <strategy> can be one of:
                       enumerate : appending increasing digits (the default) prime     : appending tick symbols

+    :let <name> = <expr>
+                      defines a new binding of <expr> to <name> and adds it to the environment.
+If a binding with the same name previously existed in the environment it is replaced by the new binding.

     :clr-env          clears the environment, all bindings are removed